castlemock/castlemock/README.md

 ## Source

 Our latest and greatest source of Fort Mocks can be found on [GitHub](https://github.com/arcanumsoftware/fort-mocks/).
-Fork us!

 ## Full Documentation